DanielHakim01/FinalAssessmentWebSecurity/CSRF.md

 # Anti-CSRF token

 ## Generating an CSRF token whenever a user register or logs in.
 In a session, it persists throughout the session until the user logs out.
-To avoid session hijacking, the website validates the CSRF token attached to the user's session.
+To avoid session hijacking, the website validates the CSRF token attached to the user's session, through the header or hidden input.
 If the CSRF token is mismatched user will be exited from the home page.
 If it matches, user can continue browsing as usual.

+Through the header
 ------
      if (!isset($_SESSION['csrf_token'])) {
     $_SESSION['csrf_token'] = bin2hex(random_bytes(32));